 At a wider system level, the client reported that the proportion of people on methadone to beds available is limited, and that bridging between services is limited.
-This service provision gaps are compounded by the recent COVID outbreak, where services are closing its doors to address COVID issues.
-Deaths are occurring, and it raises the question if these deaths are related to these closures.
+This service provision gaps are

 Client: "Yeah 100 methadone beds in the country, xxx are 12 beds, they aren't even taking people in out there at the moment with the COVID.
 They shut that treatment centre down.
 To use it for COVID.
 And when they shut it down, 2 people died having to leave.
 You would be thinking, would they have died if it was still open."
 (Client 2)